Bayesian Neural Network Priors Revisited: Conclusion

 \section{Conclusion}

 We consider empirical weight distributions in non-Bayesian networks trained using SGD, finding that FCNNs displayed heavy-tailed weight distributions, and CNNs and ResNets displayed spatial correlations in the convolutional filters.
 We therefore tested the performance of these priors and their interaction with the cold posterior effect.
-Indeed, we found that these priors improved performance, but their impact on the cold-posterior effect was more complex, with heavy-tailed priors in FCNNs eliminating the cold-posterior effect, correlated priors in CNNs trained on MNIST and FashionMNIST leaving the cold-posterior largely unchanged, and correlated priors in ResNets trained on CIFAR-10 actually increasing the cold-posterior effect, as it gives much larger performance improvements at lower temperatures.
+Indeed, we found that these priors improved performance, but their impact on the cold posterior effect was more complex, with heavy-tailed priors in FCNNs eliminating the cold posterior effect, correlated priors in CNNs trained on MNIST and FashionMNIST leaving the cold posterior largely unchanged, and correlated priors in ResNets trained on CIFAR-10 actually increasing the cold posterior effect, as they yield much larger performance improvements at lower temperatures.
+Importantly though, we do not expect there to be one ``universal'' prior that improves performance in all architectures and all tasks.
+The best prior is almost certain to be highly task- and architecture-dependent, and indeed we found that heavy-tailed priors offer little or no benefits for regression on UCI datasets (Sec.~\ref{sec:uci_regression}).

 Thus, we can conclude that isotropic Gaussian priors are often non-optimal, and that it is worth exploring other priors more generally (as always though, the correct prior will heavily depend on the architecture and dataset).
-However, it is difficult to come to any strong conclusions as the origin of the cold-posterior effect.
-At least in FCNNs, it does indeed appear that a misspecified prior can cause the cold-posterior effect.
+However, it is difficult to come to any strong conclusions regarding the origin of the cold posterior effect.
+At least in FCNNs, it does indeed appear that a misspecified prior can cause the cold posterior effect.
 However, in perhaps more relevant large-scale image models, we found that better (correlated) priors actually increase the cold posterior effect, which is consistent with other hypotheses, such as a misspecified likelihood \citep{aitchison2020statistical}, though of course we cannot rule out that there is a better prior that eliminates the cold posterior effect that we did not consider.
+We hope that our PyTorch library for BNN inference with different priors will catalyze future research efforts in this area and will also be useful on real-world tasks.